adityarana14/Array/README.md

 Q9)  Given an array arr[] of integers, find out the maximum difference between any two elements such that larger element appears after the smaller number.

 Q10) Given an array A[] of N positive integers.
 The task is to find the maximum of j - i subjected to the constraint of A[i] <= A[j].

+Q11) Given two sorted arrays arr1 and arr2 of size M and N respectively and an element K. The task is to find the element that would be at the k’th position of the final sorted array.